gradbench/gradbench/CONTRIBUTING.md

 ## Node

-We use Node.js for our website and for our VS Code extension.
+We use Node.js for our website.
 To work with the Node packages in this repository, first install all dependencies from npm:

 ```sh
 npm install